Integral modelling of weakly evaporating 3D liquid film with variable substrate heating: Results

 Across all cases, the WIBL model captures these trends with excellent accuracy, closely matching the OS results.
 In contrast, the long-wave (LW) approximation increasingly deviates from the OS growth-rate predictions for $\overline{H} \geq 1$, and fails to reproduce the correct phase-speed behaviour except in the thinnest-film case $\overline{H}=0.5$, where the long-wave scaling inherent to the H- and E-modes remains valid.

 Moving to the spanwise perturbations, figure \ref{fig:nc_var_time_kz} presents the neutral curve in the $(k_z, \M)$ plane for $k_x=0$, considering the liquid film at different times during (a) evaporation and (b) condensation.
 As the film thins or thickens, the range of unstable wavenumbers expands or contracts, respectively.
-Similar to the case of streamwise perturbations, thermal effects become increasingly important as the film thins, while their influence diminishes as the film thickens.
+As with streamwise perturbations, thermal effects become increasingly important as the film thins, whereas their influence diminishes as the film thickens.
 A noteworthy observation is the difference in the rates of stabilisation and destabilisation.
-At the same time, the film becomes unstable much faster under evaporation than it stabilises under condensation.
+At the same time, the film becomes unstable much more rapidly under evaporation than under condensation.
 Specifically, in evaporation, the value of the neutral curve at $\hat{t}=0$ is less than half of its value at $\hat{t}=0.6$, whereas under condensation, the neutral curve at $\hat{t}=0$ is still less than twice its value at $\hat{t}=0.6$.
 This indicates that evaporation significantly enhances film instability, whereas condensation also improves stability for spanwise perturbations.

 Although the growth rates associated with spanwise perturbations are typically an order of magnitude smaller than those of streamwise perturbations in the cases examined above, this does not guarantee that spanwise modes are always less unstable.
 Since Squire’s theorem has not been established for liquid films with phase change, it is not certain that streamwise disturbances ($k_z = 0$) always yield the largest growth rate $\omega_i^*$.
-To investigate in which condition 3D perturbation might be the most unstable, the location of the maximum growth rate $\omega_i^*$ in the $(k_x, k_z)$ plane was analysed by solving an optimisation problem involving the nondimensional numbers and the flow conditions.
+To investigate in which condition 3D perturbation might be the most unstable, the location of the maximum growth rate $\omega_i^*$ in the $(k_x, k_z)$ plane was analysed by solving an optimisation problem involving the nondimensional numbers and the flow conditions as described in section \ref{subsec:linear_stab_analysis}.

 Table~\ref{tab:res_opt_kz} reports the results of this optimisation, listing representative parameter combinations for which $\omega_i^*$ corresponds to a nonzero spanwise wavenumber ($k_z \neq 0$), as obtained from numerical solutions of the Orr-Sommerfeld problem.
 In all such cases, the most unstable mode occurs for nearly pure spanwise perturbations with $k_x \approx 0$, and for inclination angles between $160^\circ$ and $170^\circ$, corresponding to an almost horizontal hanging film.